CSCI4100U/Lab05-06/README.md

 ## How to Submit
 Create your flutter project inside this folder, commit, and then push your code to this repository to submit your lab assignment.

+### Extending
+To extend this lab, you will need to add the following:

+- Add the ability to delete grades using the swiping gesture, then remove the delete icon from the appBar.

+- Add the ability to edit grades using the long press gesture, with a popup menu, then remove the edit icon from the appBar.

+- Add an icon to the appBar that enables a user to import a .csv file to populate the list of grades.
+The csv file should have 2 columns (sid, grade) and append all new grades to the existing list of grades.

+- Add a single icon to the appBar that allows users to sort the grades in one of four ways (increasing/decreasing sid/grade).

+- Add an icon to the appBar that shows a `DataTable`, which generates a vertical bar chart of the grade data.
+The Y axis should be frequency, and the X axis should be the grade in ascending order.